18F/aocourt-api/doc/adr/0001-cloud-dot-gov.md

-# 1. Use of cloud.gov
+# 1. Hosting on cloud.gov

 Date: 2021-08-09